DanielDaCosta/gradient-descent/README.md

 # gradient-descent

 gradient-descent is a package that contains different gradient-based algorithms, usually used to optimize Neural Networks and other machine learning models.
+The package contains the following algorithms:

+- Gradients Descent
+- Momentum
+- RMSprop
+- Nasterov accelerated gradient
+- Adam

 The package purpose is to facilitate the user experience when developping using optimization algorithm and to allow the users to have a better intuition about how this *black-boxes* algorithms works.